United Airlines Flight Attendant Career InformationSee Your Ad Here

 Selection for Flight Attendant Training

 The selection process usually involves two interviews.
 The initial interview is conducted at one of the major cities served by United Airlines.
-The most competitive candidates are invited to their Executive Offices in Chicago or Huston for final evaluation.
+The most competitive candidates are invited to their Executive Offices in Chicago or Houston for final evaluation.
 Prior to training, candidates must successfully complete a physical examination.

 The Flight Attendant Training Program